 It's worse than Lyme disease, and spreading faster, according to LymeDisease.org.

-The CDC says that it's caused by microscopic parasites that infect our red blood cells and most commonly spread through deer ticks, also known as black-legged ticks.
+The CDC says that the disease is caused by microscopic parasites which infect our red blood cells and most commonly spread through deer ticks, also known as black-legged ticks.

 Sucking tick Macro photo on human skin.
 Ixodes ricinus.
 Bloated parasite bitten into pink irritated epidermis.
 Small red drops.
 Dangerous insect mite.
 Encephalitis, Lyme disease infection